 Knox Padlock: A heavy duty padlock designed for securing perimeter gates, industrial equipment yards and similar areas.

-Knox Plugs: A plug/cap which prevents tampering of a fire department connection inlet.
+Knox Lock: A plug/cap which prevents tampering of a fire department connection inlet.

 Where Required by City of Hillsboro HMC 11.28.010